 (d) that, in any case, the investigator did not, before making the requirement, have reasonable grounds to believe that compliance with the requirement would materially assist in the investigation.

-[Section 14 amended by No. 84 of 2004 s.
+[Section 14 amended: No. 84 of 2004 s.
 82.]

 15. Obstruction of investigator